Tag: Adobe Connect

 - Concurrent User: These licenses are indicative of the Meeting Module within Connect, and therefore will enable it.
 With this licensing, the total number of licenses you purchase will be the total number of users that can be online in a live meeting at any given time, either hosting or attending a meeting.
 These licenses do not have to be assigned or applied to named individuals, they can be generalized.
 However, the concurrency principal described above is still relevant in this case.
 This model works as a “licensing pool” per se.

 - Named Host: These licenses are also indicative of the Meeting Module within Connect, and therefore will enable it.
 With this licensing, a Named Host can host a Connect Meeting at any given time of up to 100 attendees.
 The licensing model itself refers to a named, specific user (cannot be a general login) that is in the Meeting Hosts System Group.
 For instance, if you purchase 15 Named Host licenses, you have the ability to place up to 15 people in the Meeting Hosts System Group.
 Each of the people in that group can have up to 100 attendees (internal users and/or external users, etc.) in any Meeting Room that they’ve created.
+Each Meeting Host Group member can run any one of their rooms at a given time and they must be present in the room for it to have full functionality.
 This licensing model is best used for frequent usage in Meeting Rooms, or also very adequate for webinars that will not exceed 100 attendees.
 This is currently the most popular licensing model.

 Note: Named Host and Concurrent User cannot co-exist on any Connect deployment, as they are both representative of the Meeting Module